 - French Winawer

 There you have it!
-This is your list of openings to choose from.
 Just picking two of these openings isn’t enough though, because you also need to consider possible transpositions, especially if you want to play the Grünfeld.
+Let’s not forget that there are also solid options like the Nimzo-Indian of course.